jul1andav1d/Food-Items-Sales-Predictions-Prjct1/README.md

 I will also present visualizations for a better understanding of the outcomes.

-So, lets jump right in!
+So, lets jump right in!.

 AVERAGE VISIBILITY VISUALIZATION:

 ![AVERAGE VISIBILITY](https://user-images.githubusercontent.com/92410034/150920423-ddc78f91-0416-462c-9b0d-6c1a5c7d0ffa.png)